itshenryrhodes/bee-planet-connection-v1-archived/site/content/blog/2025-09-18-the-bee-line.md

 ---
-title: "The Bee Line: Why The World"s Future Still Hangs On A Hum"
+title: 'The Bee Line: Why The World"s Future Still Hangs On A Hum'
 date: 2025-09-18T09:00:00Z
-slug: "the-bee-line"
+slug: 'the-bee-line'
-description: "An opinionated benchmark essay from Bee Planet Connection on pollinators, honey adulation, and the global choices that decide our food future."
+description: 'An opinionated benchmark essay from Bee Planet Connection on pollinators, honey adulation, and the global choices that decide our food future.'
-tags: ["apiculture","pollinators","opinion","honey adulteration","climate","biodiversity","policy"]
+tags: ['apiculture','pollinators','opinion','honey adulteration','climate','biodiversity','policy']
 draft: false
 ---